Creating a Video-Wall with Yodeck

 Asymmetric Video-Wall Tuning HEIGHT

 3. Punch in the above numbers; it will do the math for you.
-Then go directly to the final step below.
+Then, proceed to the final step below.

 4. Go into your Yodeck Portal and do the following for each Video Stream feed matching each Screen: